straightlab/cut-run_repeat_analysis/README.md

 To run this pipeline, you will need:
 1. adaptor trimmed fastq files from Illumina PE sequencing for a control and a treatment with a minimum of 2 replicates per condition
    NOTE: For ease of readibility, we will use the control examples WT_K9me3_r1, WT_K9me3_r2 and the treatment examples DKO_K9me3_r1 and DKO_K9me3_r2.
 All code where only WT_K9me3_r1 is mentioned must in fact be run for all 4 conditions/replicates
-2. repeatmasker annotation bedfile
+2. repeatmasker annotation bedfile (for most recent CHM13 version, see https://github.com/marbl/CHM13)
-3. centromeric annotation bedfile
+3. centromeric annotation bedfile (for most recent CHM13 version, see https://github.com/marbl/CHM13)
-4. complete genome assembly fasta (preferably isogenomic assembly)
+4. complete genome assembly fasta (preferably isogenomic assembly, but can use CHM13 from https://github.com/marbl/CHM13)
-5. chromosome sizes txt file
+5. chromosome sizes txt file (https://github.com/marbl/CHM13)
 6. Bash, R, python3

 ## Dependencies